Fall Colors in Iowa Featured in

 On average, fall color peaks in Northeast Iowa in the first week of October.
 The central and southern areas of Iowa see peak fall color later in the month.
 The color change timing varies from year to year, depending on weather conditions.
 Aim for mid-October for the highest chance of viewing the vibrant fall colors of Iowa; yet, make sure to check local fall foliage reports and forecast for the latest updates.

 Best fall foliage drives in Iowa

-Where to see fall colors near Des Moines
+Best places to see fall colors in Iowa, near Des Moines

 Jester Park in Grange, just a half-hour drive from Des Moines, offers some 1,675 ac (678 ha) of scenic nature on the shores of Saylorville Lake.
 On weekends, you can head to the park's Equestrian Center for a one-hour walking horse ride.
 The park offers almost 170 campsites along Saylorville lakeshore and scattered on the wooded hills overlooking the lake.
 Besides viewing fall foliage, you can watch local wildlife from the observation deck of the Elk and Bison Educational Plaza, where you can also find educational displays, spotting scopes, and a picnic area.
 If you want to go hiking, try the Stagecoach Trail, a two-mile moderate path with views of Saylorville Lake, and Hickory Ridge Trail, a less-than-a-mile path through a wooded ravine with a narrow stream.

 Big Creek State Park in Polk City